otodreas/FST_dxy/README.md

 The scripts in `scripts/` are intended to be run sequentially, which is outlined in **Reproducible workflow: Run analyses**.

-This project is available on (GitHub)[https://github.com/otodreas/FST_dxy/tree/main].
-The GitHub repo also has docs, test data and test results.
+This project is available on [GitHub](https://github.com/otodreas/FST_dxy/tree/main).
+The GitHub repo also has docs (including written report), test data and test results.

 ## Reproducible workflow